-- CC-2.1 Update and amend the Town's Stormwater Management Plan to evaluate Salisbury's drainage systems and to identify needs for inspections/testing at outfalls. - CC-2.2 Utilize new federal and state funding resources to invest in infrastructure that addresses sea level rise and erosion. - CC-2.3 Work with SCTV, social media, & other media outlets to increase public education in regards to climate change, sea level rise, and resiliency. - CC-2.4 Work with surrounding communities regarding the current notification process to warn boaters regarding CSOs upstream.
+- CC-2.1 Update and amend the Town's Stormwater Management Plan to evaluate Salisbury's drainage systems and to identify needs for inspections/testing at outfalls. - CC-2.2 Utilize new federal and state funding resources, including ARPA funds, to invest in infrastructure that addresses sea level rise and erosion. - CC-2.3 Update the Beach Nourishment Plan to develop regular beach nourishment schedule.